Michilis/Strfry-plugins/README.md

 **Usage**: Recommended for relays looking for an all-in-one solution for managing event flow, spam, and blacklisting.

-## Default Configuration Files

-1. **azzamo_blacklist.txt**: A simple text file containing public keys of users who are blacklisted.
-2. **azzamo_spam_keywords.txt**: A list of keywords to filter out spammy events.
-3. **azzamo_whitelist.txt**: A list of public keys for users who are exempt from rate limits and spam filtering.

 ## Example Plugin Configuration